Emergency Dental Services for the Cincinnati Area

 • Swishing with hydrogen peroxide can sterilize the crack.

-Chipped & Broken Teeth
+Chipped or Broken Tooth

-A Filling Cracked, Broke or Fell Out
+A Tooth That’s Cracked, Broken, or Fallen Out

-A Tooth/Teeth are Suddenly Loose
+A Tooth That Suddenly Comes Loose

 Teeth Trauma: Mouth Injuries